peterbai/chrome-zendesk-prioritizer/readme.md

 # Install

+* **Method 1**: Install from the Chrome Web Store: https://chrome.google.com/webstore/detail/zendesk-prioritizer/doplkcmbmmndfieconhlhpffkihmjaic
-Navigate to `chrome://extensions`, enable developer mode, and load this project as an unpacked extension.
+* **Method 2**: Download this project as a zip and extract.
+Then, navigate to `chrome://extensions`, enable developer mode, and load the extracted folder as an unpacked extension.

 # Release Notes